What To Do If You’ve Been Exposed to COVID-19

 TNAA is here for you, and we sincerely mean that.
 As your agency, we’re your support team on the road.
 We have your back with TNAA resources you can depend on, especially in stressful times.

 Paid Sick Leave: Available in every state and it begins accruing from your first day.
-You’re able to use it after 90 days of employment as long as you are actively on assignment with TNAA.
+You’re able to use it as soon as you earn it as long as you are actively on assignment with TNAA.

 Mental Wellness Resources: This includes First Stop Health, a free resource connecting you (or anyone in your household) to a licensed counselor.